hexitex/SleepSafe/README.md

 Creates thumbnail images of sites added for links, converts them to base64 and stores them in the mongodb for rapid display

-A SMS alerting service would be a nice feature so that homeless people can be alerted to new spaces and facilicities being offered in their are such as street vets, doctors, etc.
+A SMS alerting service would be a nice feature so that homeless people can be alerted to new spaces and facilicities being offered in their area such as street vets, doctors, soup kitchens, etc.